 About Richard and Helen DeVos

 Richard and Helen DeVos are the namesakes and founders of the DeVos Sport Business Management Program at UCF.
 They owned RDV Sports and the Orlando Magic and their values set the ethical standards for the program.
 The Magic are consistently recognized for their positive impact on the Central Florida community through philanthropic investments and community outreach.
 Similarly under the DeVos leadership, the DeVos Program puts in thousands of hours of community service annually, and over the history of the program has improved the Central Florida area as well as the city of New Orleans in the wake of Hurricane Katrina and, most recently, Houston after Hurricane Harvey.

 Along with his wife, Helen, they created the Richard and Helen DeVos Foundation to support organizations in which they believe in.
 The DeVos family is dedicated to the entrepreneurial spirit and helping people live better lives.
 This spirit is passed on to the students of the DeVos Program who produce high quality work for clients in the sports and entertainment industry while using the power of sport to positively impact communities.
-All of us at the DeVos Program were deeply saddened by the passing of Helen DeVos in October of 2017.
+All of us at the DeVos Program were deeply saddened by the passing of Helen DeVos in October 2017, and the passing of Richard DeVos in September 2018.